-Setting goals and objectives, determining benchmarks and metrics 41 Committee (or director)-led focused evaluation Review and recommendations for change 5 Implementation of changes 1 Implementation of changes 3 Measurement Collection and summarization of data and distribution of reports
+Setting goals and objectives, determining benchmarks and metrics 4 Committee (or director)-led focused evaluation Review and recommendations for change 5 Implementation of changes 1 Implementation of changes

 Steps to Continuous Improvement

 - Planning can be at the level of the institution (e.g., CMCC Institutional Plan, Board directive), executive (President and Executive Leadership Team), academic division (undergraduate and graduate), or committee (Board committees, administrative committees, program committees and working groups).
 When possible, plans are accompanied by metrics, assignments of authority and responsibility, and any available benchmarks.
 In the context of this Assessment Plan, "planning" includes curriculum development activities. - Implementation follows the development of plans.
 This might include curriculum delivery, faculty and staff training, operationalization of strategic goals/strategies/objectives, delivery of services, acquisition and deployment of equipment or other capital items and physical or virtual renovations.